-In terms of coffee strength, robusta can posses up to 3 times the caffeine compared to Arabica - another reason it is used for instant and energy drinks - it packs a payload alright - please do not try drinking a 100% robusta espresso double shot !.
-It makes a solid built man like myself go very dizzy.
+In terms of coffee strength, robusta can possess up to 3 times the caffeine compared to Arabica - another reason it is used for instant and energy drinks - it packs a payload alright - please do not try drinking a 100% robusta espresso double shot !.
+It makes a solidly built man like myself go very dizzy.

 Robusta coffees are cheaper, they have a lot of body and for a long time Robustas has been used in Italian coffees (in ratios from 15% to 50%) to enhance the Italian coffee bean espresso crema, tame acid and provide a lower-cost filler in the blend for the cost-competitive Italian commercial offerings.

 That's Italian coffee for you - built to a low price to suit the domestic Italian market that cares about only the price per kilo and nothing about the taste - the Italian coffee market is dramatically different to Australia - the use of beautiful people and images to sell Italian coffee is just a smoke-screen.

 Some Australian coffee roasters (Supermarket suppliers, old school cafe suppliers, etc) still use robusta today for "kick and crema" - something that is technically unnecessary these days with advanced roasting platforms and readily available high quality raw coffees from the brokers.

 Robusta coffees can have a "burnt rubber" flavor in the cup, even the best grades of Robusta have something that is not entirely clean, pure or sweet compared to quality arabica.
 At mycuppa, we do not use robusta, it's not needed.
 Why would we add something to a blend of coffee to make it taste worse?